iesen/mac-env-setup/README.md

 ![Image of my terminal](https://raw.githubusercontent.com/iesen/mac-env-setup/main/ss.png)

 ## Future work
-* Playbook for updating pacakges and software (with version options)
+* Playbook for updating packages and software (with version options)

 ## Notes
 Installed and available fonts can be viewed via